orb-community/orb-website/docs/install.md

 !!! danger

-    The Orb SaaS service is still under active develoment and is not yet production ready!
+    The Orb SaaS service is still under active development and is not yet production ready!
 Please use it for non-production, testing purposes only.
-    The service may become unavailable and your data may be reset without notice.
+    The service may become unavailable, and your data may be reset without notice.

 ## Self-host
 There are two main deployment methods for those wishing to self-host: